Psalm 48

 The psalm opens with the declaration גָּדוֹל יְהוָה וּמְהֻלָּל מְאֹד — "Great is the LORD and greatly to be praised."
 This formula also opens Psalm 96:4 and Psalm 145:3, anchoring the praise in God's own nature before turning to the city.
 The praise happens בְּעִיר אֱלֹהֵינוּ הַר קָדְשׁוֹ — "in the city of our God, his holy mountain."
 The city and the mountain are identified: Jerusalem and Mount Zion are the site of God's self-disclosure.

-Verse 2 contains one of the most intriguing phrases in the Psalter: יַרְכְּתֵי צָפוֹן — "the heights/sides of Zaphon."
-The BSB footnote correctly explains that Zaphon (Hebrew צָפוֹן, meaning "north") was the name of the sacred mountain in Canaanite cosmology — Mount Zaphon (modern Jebel al-Aqra on the Syrian coast) was believed to be the dwelling place of Baal, the storm god, and the assembly place of the divine council.
-Ugaritic texts describe the cosmic palace of Baal as located on Zaphon.
-By calling Zion the יַרְכְּתֵי צָפוֹן, the psalmist is making a bold theological claim: Mount Zion has displaced Zaphon.
+Verse 2 contains a striking phrase: יַרְכְּתֵי צָפוֹן — "the heights/sides of Zaphon."
+Zaphon (צָפוֹן) — the Hebrew word for "north" — was also the name of the sacred mountain in Canaanite cosmology.
+Mount Zaphon (modern Jebel al-Aqra on the Syrian coast) was believed to be the dwelling place of Baal, the storm god, and the assembly of the divine council; Ugaritic texts place his cosmic palace there.
+By calling Zion the יַרְכְּתֵי צָפוֹן, the psalmist stakes a theological claim: Mount Zion has displaced Zaphon.
 The cosmic mountain where deity dwells is not Baal's northern peak but the LORD's holy hill in the south.
 Whatever function Zaphon served in pagan cosmology, Zion now fulfills — as the meeting point of heaven and earth, the seat of the divine King.
 This is not syncretism but polemical theology: Israel's God is the true cosmic king, and his mountain is the real center of the universe.

 The phrase יְפֵה נוֹף מְשׂוֹשׂ כָּל הָאָרֶץ — "beautiful in elevation, joy of all the earth" — echoes Lamentations 2:15, where the same phrase is used in grief over Jerusalem's destruction: "Is this the city that was called the joy of all the earth?"
 The theological grandeur of Zion is not lost on those who mourn its fall.